Ritesh001-Git/Jenkins-Cheat-Sheet/README.md

 ## What is Jenkins and why are we using it?

-Jenkins is an open-source Automation Server.
+Jenkins is an open-source automation server that automates various stages of the software development lifecycle.
+It supports building, testing, and deploying applications across multiple environments, making it a critical component in CI/CD pipelines.

 ### Why use it?
 Before Jenkins, a developer had to manually compile code, manually run tests on their machine, and manually FTP files to a server.
 Jenkins "listens" for changes and does all of this for you.